epiforecasts/bpmodels/README.md

 ![GitHub](https://img.shields.io/github/license/epiverse-trace/bpmodels)
 <!-- badges: end -->

-`bpmodels` is an R package to simulate and analyse the size and length of branching processes with a given offspring distribution.
+*bpmodels* is an R package to simulate and analyse the size and length of branching processes with a given offspring distribution.
+These models are often used in infectious disease epidemiology, where the chains represent chains of transmission, and the offspring distribution represents the distribution of secondary infections caused by an infected individual.

 # Installation

-The latest development version of the `bpmodels` package can be installed via
+The latest development version of the *bpmodels* package can be installed via

 ``` r